jamietre/CsQuery/README.md

 CsQuery is a jQuery port for .NET 4.
 It implements all CSS2 & CSS3 selectors, all the DOM manipulation methods of jQuery, and some of the utility methods.
 The majority of the jQuery test suite (as of 1.6.2) has been ported to C#.

-As of Version 1.3 (unreleased as of Septmber 25, 2012) CsQuery uses a C# port of the [validator.nu HTML parser](http://about.validator.nu/htmlparser/).
+As of Version 1.3 (now in 2nd beta), CsQuery uses a C# port of the [validator.nu HTML parser](http://about.validator.nu/htmlparser/).
 This is the same code used in the Gecko browser engine.
 This should result in CsQuery creating a highly HTML5 standards-compliant DOM from markup, and an identical DOM to any Gecko-based browser.

 The CSS selector engine fully indexes each document on tag name, id, class, and attribute.
 The index is subselect-capable, meaning that complex selectors will still be able to take advantage of the index (for any part of the selector that's indexed).
 [Performance](#performance) of selectors compared to other existing C# HTML parsing libraries is orders of magnitude faster.

 ### Installation

-**Latest release: Version 1.2.1 (August 21, 2012)**
+**Latest release:** Version 1.2.1 (August 21, 2012)

+**Latest prerelase:** Version 1.3.0-beta2 (October 9, 2012)

 To install the latest release from NuGet package manager:

     PM> Install-Package CsQuery

+To install the latest prerelease from NuGet:

+    PM> Install-Package CsQuery -Pre

 To install manually, add a reference to `CsQuery.DLL`.
+There are no external dependencies.

-### Source Code Notes
+### Compiling from Source

 This repository contains a submodule for [HtmlParserSharp](https://github.com/jamietre/HtmlParserSharp).
 This configuration has been chosen to allow the HTML parser project to be completely independent of CsQuery, while still allowing CsQuery to include it directly and compile to a single DLL.
-In the future, I may change this architecture to include the parser as a binary dependency instead.

-To clone the repostory you will need a couple extra steps.
+To clone the repostory with the submodule, you need to take an extra step.
 First create a clone as usual:

     git clone https://github.com/jamietre/CsQuery.git csquery

-Next initialize and clone the submodule:
+Next change to the repo folder, and initialize and clone the submodule.

-	git submodule init
+	cd csquery
-    git submodule update -f
+    git submodule update --init -f

 You should be able to compile everything now.
+If you have any trouble initializing the submodule, just delete the submodule folder `../source/CsQuery/HtmlParserSharp` and run the submodule init command again.

 ### Release Notes